TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 1/Mark 1.26.md

 ---

-And the unclean spirit, tearing him and crying with a loud voice, came out of him.
+The unclean spirit, convulsing him and crying with a loud voice, came out of him.